House of Hammer: Warner/Williams

 When Skinn moved to Williams in 1976, one of the other publications Skinn oversaw was the fold-out poster magazine Monster Mag.
 Frustrated by the lack of editorial pages in that publication, Skinn revived his Chiller idea with the new company.
 Realizing, however, that the Columbia-Warner House building where he worked was down the street from the Hammer Film Productions offices, he decided to make his new magazine tie in with Hammer films.
 Hammer's script editor, Christopher Wicking, was a comics fan familiar with Skinn's work, and through Wicking and other connections, a licensing deal was made and The House of Hammer was born.

 The House of Hammer debuted as a monthly in October 1976, published by Top Sellers Ltd, a Thorpe & Porter imprint.
 The magazine was distributed nationally in the United Kingdom through newsagent's shops.

 The House of Hammer was given the 1977 Eagle Award for "Favourite Professional British Comic Publication."
-Being successful in the U.K., with issue #19 (June 1977), the magazine received U.S. distribution (through Curtis Circulation) after an initial one-off compilation issue.
-(The first issue of the U.S. edition was later used as the cover image for the British edition #17 [Feb.
-1978]).

-The U.S. edition was called House of Horror up through issue #20, but was forced to change its name after rival magazine publisher Warren Publishing copyrighted the House of Horror name in the US.
-Issue #19 (Apr.
-1978) of the British edition was called Hammer's House of Horror.
-With issue #20 (May 1978), both editions of the magazine then became known as Hammer's Halls of Horror.

 The House of Hammer was again nominated for "Favourite Professional British Comic Publication" at the 1978 Eagle Awards, losing out to Starburst (another Dez Skinn creation).

+Attempt to reach North American market

+Following its success in the United Kingdom, editor Dez Skinn sought to expand The House of Hammer into the North American market.
+In early 1978, the magazine secured U.S. distribution through publisher/distributor Curtis Circulation, which – because Hammer Films were not as culturally recognised in the US as they were in the UK – asked that the magazine be retitled House of Horror for American readers.
+Around 200,000 copies of the debut U.S. issue were printed, with a second already at press, when American James Warren's Warren Publishing — publisher of Creepy, Eerie, and Vampirella — objected that the title infringed one of its trademarks.
+According to editor Skinn, Warren subsequently claimed prior ownership of the House of Horror name and produced a 500-copy "ashcan" edition to secure the trademark.
+Skinn alleged that this ashcan was merely a mock-up or dummy publication, containing no new comics material and created solely as a legal manoeuvre to block the British magazine’s U.S. entry.